Top RVs Nearby

 Information About RV Rental Insurance Binders

 You can get temporary coverage on your auto plan through an RV rental insurance rider (or binder - same thing).
 Not all auto insurance providers offer this, so you’ll have to give them a call to find out.
 Essentially, they’ll extend your auto insurance to cover the RV while you’re renting it.
 However, there’s a drawback to this: the limits may not be high enough to cover damage to a motorhome since motorhomes are so expensive.
 Furthermore, it won’t cover non-auto damage (if you break an appliance), and it won’t cover your personal property inside the RV.
-That’s why many people choose to buy insurance from a third party, like MBA insurance.
+That’s why many people choose to buy insurance from a third party.

 How Much is RV Rental Insurance?